slittorin/home-assistant-setup/README.md

      logbook:
      ```
-10. We want to run the Dashboard-setup in UI mode, but be able to add dashboards through yaml.
-    - Through the `File Editor` add-on, edit the file [/config/configuration.yaml](https://github.com/slittorin/home-assistant-config/blob/master/configuration.yaml) and add:
-     ```yaml
-     lovelace:
-       mode: storage
-     ```
-11. Add areas that is representative for your home.
+10. Add areas that is representative for your home.
    - Go to `Configuration` -> `Devices and services` -> `Areas` and update the rooms/areas that represent your home.
-12. Verify the config-file and restart.
+11. Verify the config-file and restart.
-13. Verify that the setup is working correct by looking in the Home Assistant logfile.
+12. Verify that the setup is working correct by looking in the Home Assistant logfile.

 ## History DB setup